 Opening time: 10 AM – 9:30 PM

 Store name: Virion Shop

 Address: 148/3 Bau Cat 1, Ward 12, Tan Binh District

 In the evening, when the weather is cooler, you can take a walk along Nguyen Trai Street to explore the hundreds of clothing stores Nguyen Trai offers you.
 You will see lots of clothing stores and vendors and many of them will try to draw you in.
 Literally, there will be guys saying “come see clothes!”
 Most of the items being sold on Nguyen Trai Street can be found at Pham Van Hai market for a cheaper price!
 But if you don’t like the crazy crowds at the market, you can check out this street.
 Do notice that the clothing sold at the stalls on the side streets are always cheaper than in the shops.
 By the way, don’t hesitate to bargain when shopping here.

-The shop owners have done a very good job at playing with colors to make their shops become more attractive.
-If you love minimalist style or grunge style, you are at the right place.
-Some brands you should explore areas All ‘Bout Him, Outfix, Highcut, Aspirin, Bloomode, Ssstutter and The Paiir.
-The building at 26 Ly Tu Trong is also worth a visit.
+The shop owners have done a very good job of playing with colors to make their shops more attractive.
+If you love the minimalist style or grunge style, you are at the right place.
+Some brands you should explore are All ‘Bout Him, Outfix, Highcut, Aspirin, Bloomode, Ssstutter, and The Paiir.
+The building located at 26 Ly Tu Trong is also worth a visit.
 The art gallery on the ground floor together with the abandoned stairs gives this old apartment an ancient touch.
 The trendy girls in town will not want to miss shopping Soda Pop, Libe, Sophia, Polkaholics, Chic a Choo, and Xeo Xo.
 The stores in the old apartments are perfect choices for when you feel tired of playing the pricing game and want to support the local designers.

-Address: 42 Ton That Thiep, Ben Nghe Ward, Dist.1
+Ton That Thiep apartment: 42 Ton That Thiep, Ben Nghe Ward, District 1

 Tips and tricks!